NREL/EnergyPlus/doc/src/docs/EngineeringReference/03-SurfaceHeatBalance.md

 In addition to the correlation choices described below, it is also possible to override the convection coefficients on the outside of any surface by other means:

-n Use the SurfaceProperty:ConvectionCoefficients object in the input file to set the convection coefficient value on either side of any surface.
+* Use the SurfaceProperty:ConvectionCoefficients object in the input file to set the convection coefficient value on either side of any surface.

-n Use the SurfaceProperty:OtherSideCoefficients object in the input file to set heat transfer coefficients and temperatures on surfaces.
+* Use the SurfaceProperty:OtherSideCoefficients object in the input file to set heat transfer coefficients and temperatures on surfaces.

-n Use the EnergyManagementSystem Actuators that are available for overriding h<sub>c</sub> values.
+* Use the EnergyManagementSystem Actuators that are available for overriding h<sub>c</sub> values.

 These options can also use schedules to control values over time.
 Specific details are given in the Input Output Reference document.